 As the global incidence of malaria is falling the ACMP undertook a review of country recommendations and accordingly NaTHNaC has produced new malaria maps.

 Imported malaria cases and almost all deaths in the UK resulted from visits to Africa.
 Emphasis should be placed on engagement with travellers planning to visit Africa and relaying the message that the malaria situation is serious there and requires rigorous personal preventive measures.
 The Visiting Friends and Relatives (VFR) group of travellers who tend to stay for longer periods in endemic areas are more risk of contracting malaria than short term travellers visiting the same location.
 Once infected the risk of severe or complicated malaria is higher in some groups, e.g. those over 70 years of age, those with co-morbidities or immunosuppression and pregnant women.

 NaTHNaC provides a comprehensive overview of the key changes with updated information on individual countries.

 Hajj, the annual pilgrimage to Makkah (Mecca) in the Kingdom of Saudi Arabia (KSA) occurs between the 8th and 12th day of the twelfth month of the Islamic calendar and is one of the largest mass gatherings in the world.
-Approximate dates for the 2018 Hajj are 19 to 24 August, see: Hajj and Umrah.
-The KSA requirements for the 2018 season are available, see: Health Requirements and Recommendations for Travelers to Saudi Arabia for Hajj and Umrah.
+When the 2019 dates are released NaTHNaC and TRAVAX will post relevant information, see: Hajj and Umrah factsheet.

 Female Genital Mutilation